temporalio/temporal-learning/docs/tutorials/go/audiobook/index.md

 :::info CAUTIONS

 This is a tutorial project and its implementation is suited for personal and hobbyist use.
-In production, you wouldn't read or write from a single database file, hard drive, or system.
+In production, you wouldn't read or write from a single database file or system.
 These aren't durable so you can't develop durable software with them.
 You must be able to rebuild your progress state or store information somewhere more durable.
 If you expand on this project, consider a API-based Cloud storage solution.